AurelienPREVOST/TrackYourUser/README.md

 ## Interactive Testing Tool

+Insert this script in any website and track your users.
+Know they uses cases to increase your sell or accessibility

 ### Tracker Module

 The Tracker module enables automatic recording of user interactions during testing sessions.
 By opening `tracker/index.html`, the tool captures various actions such as mouse movements, left clicks, scrolling, and key presses.
 Once testing is complete, simply click on the "Save interactions" button to generate a comprehensive log of user activities.